energycircle/ecdpanopoly-drops-7/profiles/ecdpanopoly/modules/eccontrib/metatag/README.txt

 * Certain meta tags used by Google+ may be added by enabling the "Metatag:
   Google+" submodule.

-* Facebook's fb:app_id, fb:admins and fb:pages meta tags may be added by
-  enabling the "Metatag: Facebook" submodule.
+* Facebook's fb:app_id and fb:admins meta tags may be added by enabling the "Metatag: Facebook" submodule.
 These are useful for sites which are using Facebook widgets or are building custom integration with Facebook's APIs, but they are not needed by most sites and have no bearing on the Open Graph meta tags.

 * The App Links meta tags may be added by enabling the Metatag: App Links submodule.